meoknu/gold/readme.md

 Contributions are always welcome.

-For feature requests, user experience suggestions, or anything else take a look at the [existing issues](https://github.com/EOSEssentials/Scatter/issues) and if not already tracked feel free to [create a new one](https://github.com/EOSEssentials/Scatter/issues/new) (requires Github account, free to sign up).
+For feature requests, user experience suggestions, or anything else take a look at the [existing issues](https://github.com/EOSEssentials/Gold/issues) and if not already tracked feel free to [create a new one](https://github.com/EOSEssentials/Gold/issues/new) (requires Github account, free to sign up).

 If you are a developer there's a few stipulations to contributing.

 * **Never** use the `npm run build` command if you plan on submitting changes.
   This will cause a compilation of the zip file and will make it so your branch/pull-request cannot be merged due to binary conflicts that cannot be resolved on GitHub.
-When a new build is ready for the public an official Scatter maintainer will pull the latest master and rebuild the zip file.
+When a new build is ready for the public an official Gold maintainer will pull the latest master and rebuild the zip file.

 * _Keep things verbose._ This repo is not only read by developers but also non-developers that simply want